ThisIs-Developer/NoteMarker-Extension/SECURITY.md

 ## Reporting Security Issues

-If you discover any security vulnerabilities or have concerns about the security of NoteMarker, please contact us immediately at [Your Contact Information].
+If you discover any security vulnerabilities or have concerns about the security of NoteMarker, please contact us immediately at baivabsarkar@gmail.com.
 We take all reports seriously and will investigate them promptly.

 ## Changes to This Security Policy